Marine Air Terminal: 1950s to 1970s

 According to The Wall Street Journal, the terminal was "quickly forgotten" after Clipper service stopped.
 The terminal was used mostly by private planes, non-scheduled flights, and military transports for high-ranking government officials.
 U.S. presidents Dwight D. Eisenhower and John F. Kennedy sometimes used the terminal when they landed at LaGuardia Airport.
 The terminal also contained the offices of flight simulation company FlightSafety, founded in 1951 by Albert Lee Ueltschi.
-The Port Authority announced its plans to renovate most of LaGuardia Airport in 1957, but Marine Air Terminal was excluded from these plans.
+The Port Authority announced its plans to renovate most of LaGuardia Airport in 1957, but the Marine Air Terminal was excluded from these plans.

 The terminal reopened for commercial aviation on June 27, 1957, when Northeast Airlines leased the terminal for its shuttle services between New York and Boston.
 Private, non-scheduled, and military flights continued to use the terminal.
 That October, Northeast relocated Boston flights to LaGuardia's domestic terminal and started using the Marine Air Terminal for its flights to Florida.
 The swap took place because Gate 11 at the domestic terminal was too small for the four-engine DC-6Bs that were used on the Florida flights.
 Pan Am moved some of its remaining equipment from the Marine Air Terminal to Idlewild in 1958.
 By then, the Marine Air Terminal was no longer an important part of LaGuardia's operation; only five percent of the airport's 5.4 million passengers in 1959 came through the terminal.
 The New York Times described the terminal in 1960 as having "an air of decay and desolation", with a dirty skylight, broken equipment, peeling paint, and almost no passengers.